-FNB Namibia's loan portfolio exhibits some concentration risk with its top 20 largest borrowers making up 111% of the bank's capital and 16% of total loans.
-However, the fact that several of the Top 20 borrowers have diversified operations across industries moderates the concentration risk.
+FNB Namibia's single name concentration also poses some risk to asset quality.
+The bank's Top 20 largest borrowers represents 93% of the bank's capital and 16% of its total loans as of June 2021.
+However, the diversified nature of the business operations (across various industries) of several of the Top 20 moderates the concentration risk.